Yarn fibres and their properties

 • Bags and market totes

-Good to know: Cotton’s lack of stretch means it can feel less forgiving than wool, but it excels when you want crisp stitch definition and durable finished projects.
-This is one reason it is a favourite among crocheters.
+Good to know: Cotton's lack of stretch can feel less forgiving than wool, but it excels when you want crisp stitch definition and hard-wearing finished projects.
+One reason it's a favourite among crocheters.

-Mercerised cotton is cotton that has been specially treated to improve its appearance and performance.
+Mercerised cotton is cotton that has been treated to improve its appearance and performance.

 Properties